JustSift/ReSift/docs/tutorial/resift-rentals.md

   };
   ```

-#### Creating the http proxy shell
+### 1. Creating the http proxy shell

 The ReSift module we need for creating http proxy is `createHttpProxy`.
-Let's import it into the `index.js` file.
+Let’s import it to the `index.js` file:

 ```js
 // src/mockApi/index.js
 import { createHttpProxy } from 'resift';
 ```

 The shapes of the endpoints are listed [here](#mock-api).
-Let's keep building the http proxy shell using `createHttpProxy`.
+Let’s keep building the http proxy shell using `createHttpProxy`:

 ```js
 // src/mockApi/index.js